marschall-lab/gaftools/docs/guide.rst

   usage: gaftools gfa2rgfa [-h] [--reference-name REFERENCE NAME] [--reference-tagged] [--seqfile SEQFILE] [--output GFA] GFA

-  Converting a GFA file to rGFA format using the W-lines
+  Converting a GFA file to rGFA format using the W-lines and the acyclic reference path. (e.g., minigraph-based graphs).

   positional arguments:
     GFA                   GFA file (can be bgzip-compressed).
 This GFA should have a W-line corresponding to the reference genome or the